aleph2c/learning_xslt_with_python/README.md

    above ``.xsl`` file.
 (A fast way to learn is to force yourself to work from TT:5 even when you are competent -- this hurts and it's fast and effective)

+Apply the above learning workflow to the working training programs of old books:

 * Start with Basics: Michiel van Otegem’s Teach Yourself XSLT in 21 Days.
   (``otegem``) Chapter 3 has helpful XPath diagrams for tree navigation.
 Use the ``try xpath`` command with this book to dial in the Xpath concepts.
 Build up